The Ark (Swedish band): Reunion (2020–2021)

 Ola Salo had played his residency show "Ola Salo's It Takes A Fool To Remain Sane" during 2019 and early 2020 in Gotheburg, Stockholm and on a short arena tour of Sweden, doing close to 150 shows.
 A new greatest hits collection was released on double vinyl for the show, and the rest of the band all attended the premiere in Gothenburg together on January 24, 2019.
 The show was about the journey of The Ark and was almost exclusively made up of the band's songs.
 During the song "The Worrying Kind", newly made video projections of all the band members were shown on stage.

 On February 13, 2020, the band announced a reunion tour, meant to celebrate the 20th anniversary of the breakthrough and debut album.
 They announced that the reunion was only intended for a one-off tour in the summer of 2020, only focusing on the band's existing songs, and there would be no new music.
 The idea of a reunion had come already in 2017, when Ola Salo and Leari were talking about the fact that they had some big band anniversaries coming up.
 When they spoke to the rest of the band, it turned out that the feelings were mutual.
 The tour was named "The Ark Reunion Tour", and it was meant to premiere on Lollapalooza Stockholm festival on June 28.
 Because of the COVID-19 pandemic the tour was postponed to the summer of 2021, and the anniversary was changed to the 30 years since the band had formed.

 The Ark made their first reunion performance on April 11, 2020, when playing "Calleth You, Cometh I" in an empty studio in Malmö during a televised charity gala on SVT in response to COVID-19.
 The studio they played in was the same studio where they recorded their debut album.

-Curiosa
+Trivia

 Expressen, a Swedish newspaper, once referred to Ola Salo and Jepson as two of the 10 most important personalities in Scandinavia.

 "One of Us is Gonna Die Young" was used in the 2007 snowboarding video, "Picture This" from Mack Dawg Productions for Seth Huot and Andreas Wiig's video part, also was it used for the Sam Blenkinsop and Philip Polc Section of the FOX Racing Shox 2007 sequel.

 "Let Your Body Decide" was used in the 2010 film Super starring Rainn Wilson and Elliot Page.

+Omar Rudberg sang a cover version of "It Takes a Fool to Remain Sane" for the Netflix show Young Royals.
+He also released it as a single in 2021.